-So after reading Marissa’s story of loving the babysitting voucher, I thought I would share some gift ideas for new parents as family and friends often want to help but have no idea how…
+So after reading Marissa’s story of loving the babysitting voucher, I thought I would share some ideas for gifts for new parents as family and friends often want to help but have no idea how…

-- a bag of nappies – most cloth using parents will still use disposables for holidays or big outings
+- a bag of nappies – most cloth using parents will still use disposables for holidays or big outings, or you can give cloth nappies (they can turn into doll blankets and cleaning cloths later!)

 - a subscription to a nappy wash service